Couchers-org/couchers/app/web/markdown/plan.md

 ### [Build it right](/plan/the-build) <span class="tag tag-tech">Technology</span>

-Our platform is developer-led, and we prioritizes building it well and making it scalable from the start.
+Our platform is developer-led, and we prioritize building it well and making it scalable from the start.
 Having open communication channels with the broader community allows us to prioritize and tackle bugs and other issues.